-One day last week, he was in the newly reopened Fitness for Health gym in Rockville, using the Trazer, a floor-sized adaptation of the Dance Dance Revolution game, working on his agility and anticipation.
+One day last week, he was in the newly reopened Fitness for Health gym in Rockville, using the Trazer, a floor-sized adaptation of the Dance Dance Revolution game, working on his reaction time and anticipation.
 The exercise also helps improves his concentration, at least for a while.

-He’s “getting this incredible workout,” said his mother, Diane.
+He’s “getting this incredible workout,” said his mother, Diane Eisenstat.
 “It’s like a mom’s dream.”

 Like any gym, Fitness for Health is open to anyone who wants to join.
 But owner Marc Sickel, who grew up with learning disabilities and motor processing difficulties of his own, has spent 27 years providing help for clients with similar problems.
 His referrals come from child psychologists, occupational therapists, physicians and other caregivers, he said.